bldl/emplace-spidermonkey/README.md

 ### moving on

-    The second line

    ```
    2. Perform ?
 RequireInternalSlot(M, [[MapData]]).
    ```

    **TODO: explain the purpose of performing internal slot**

-   This step is commmon for almost all selfhosted MapObject methods.
-The solution is already exists in the code.
+   This abstract operation verifies that the called object has the "internal slot" MapData.
+The meaning of this operation is to confirm that the object is in fact a Map object.
+This step is commmon for most selfhosted MapObject methods.
+The solution for this step already exists in the code.
+Look at `MapForEach`.

    <details>
    <summary>Solution</summary>